Pacific Northwest Attic Baffle Installation

 Baffles are installed in the right locations and secured so the attic gets the protected airflow path it needs without creating avoidable ventilation or insulation problems.

-Quality Details That Make Baffle Installation Last
+Quality Details For Lasting Baffle Installation

 Baffles are a simple product, but results still depend on the details.
 The difference between a durable attic ventilation improvement and a future problem usually comes down to planning, placement, airflow continuity, and how the baffles interact with the insulation system.